-Your day at Ifaty kicks off with a wonderful boat ride on the Mozambique channel to a visit to the fishing village and experience and photograph life there.
+Your day at Ifaty kicks off with a wonderful boat ride on the Mozambique channel as we visit a local fishing village to experience and photograph life there.
 En route, we'll have a swimming stop, where you'll have the opportunity to dip into the clear, warm waters of the Channel.

-(* Please note: price may be subject to change in the event of substantial shifts in the AUD to EURO exchange rate and to changes to the cost of the internal flights outlined in the Tour Inclusions.)
+(* Please note: Tour price may be subject to change in the event of substantial shifts in the AUD to EURO exchange rate and to changes to the cost of the internal flights outlined in the Tour Inclusions.)

 Our Agent, Globetrotter, would be happy to assist in booking your international flights, travel insurance and any pre- or post-tour options, such as holidays in Mauritius en-route to/from Madagascar.

 If you would like assistance in booking your flights and pre/post-tour experiences, please let us know in the Comments section of the booking form below and we can put you directly in contact with Globetrotter.